-- To formulate and recommend to the Board, a Corporate Social Responsibility Policy which shall indicate the activities to be undertaken by the Company in areas or subject specified in Schedule VII of the Companies Act, 2013, specifying modalities of execution of such project or programs and implementation schedule for the same and monitoring the process of such projects or programs. - To recommend the amount of expenditure to be incurred on the activities referred to in clause (i) in terms of the provisions of Section 135 of the Companies Act, 2013; - To monitor the Corporate Social Responsibility Policy of the Company from time to time by instituting a transparent monitoring mechanism for implementation of the CSR projects or programs or activities undertaken by the Company. - Such other activities as may be delegated by the Board from time to time or as required under the Companies Act, 2013 as amended from time to time.
+- To formulate and recommend to the Board, a Corporate Social Responsibility Policy which shall indicate the activities to be undertaken by the Company in areas or subjects specified in Schedule VII of the Companies Act, 2013, specifying modalities of execution of such project or programs and implementation schedule for the same and monitoring the process of such projects or programs. - To recommend the amount of expenditure to be incurred on the activities referred to in clause (i) in terms of the provisions of Section 135 of the Companies Act, 2013; - To monitor the Corporate Social Responsibility Policy of the Company from time to time by instituting a transparent monitoring mechanism for implementation of the CSR projects or programs or activities undertaken by the Company. - Such other activities as may be delegated by the Board from time to time or as required under the Companies Act, 2013 as amended from time to time. - To formulate and recommend to the Board, a Corporate Social Responsibility Policy which shall indicate the activities to be undertaken by the Company in areas or subject, specified in Schedule VII of the Companies Act, 2013, specifying modalities of execution of such projects or programs which may be annual or ongoing in nature [as defined under the Companies (Corporate Social Responsibility Policy) Amendment Rules 2021 which may be amended from time to time] and implementation schedule for the same and monitoring the process of such projects or programs.